ijsKoud/PaperPlane-docs/README.md

 ## Information

-This is the documentation of [PaperPlane](https://github.com/DaanGamesDG/paperplane), generated from [this repo](https://github.com/diced/zipline-docs) (everything is edited and only the theme is copied)
+This is the documentation website for [PaperPlane](https://ijskoud.dev/github/paperplane).
+Generated from [this repo](https://github.com/diced/zipline-docs)

 ## Contributing